lovebirdsx/chatgpt-cli-extension/README.md

 ## Features

+* **Select Model**: Choose between different ChatGPT models (1-5), injects the model selection into the ChatGPT page.
 * **Send Messages**: Send prompts to ChatGPT from your terminal.
 * **New Chat**: Start a new conversation.
 * **Delete Chat**: Delete the current conversation.